What are we learning here?

 Right-click in the 'Zone 1' area, and select Edit Text from the context menu.

 The Text Editor will open.
 Change the text to read 'Hello World', and then Publish (Save) the change.

-Refresh the website - and the name of the site will have changed on all pages.
+Press F5 to Refresh the website - and you will see the name of the site has changed on all pages.

 To return to the previous dialog box, click the word 'Layout' in the top-tab.